Table of Contents:

 With online presence becoming increasingly critical for modern businesses, many forms of trademark infringement can happen online, including but not limited to:

 Online trademark infringement can be particularly dangerous to consumers and the trademark owner because they can be more difficult to recognize than in the physical world.
-Spotting a counterfeit product in a retail store, for example, is relatively more obvious than spotting a fake website that looks very similar to the legitimate site.
+Spotting a counterfeit product in a retail store, for example, is relatively more obvious than spotting a fake website that looks very similar to a legitimate site.

 Impersonation of websites is one of the most common and dangerous forms of online trademark infringement.